jobe-m/ownkeepass/README.md

 Status of Keepass 2 database support:
 * Reading of password group list from a Keepass 2 database is mostly finished
-* Next steps: Reading password entries and pdate the UI to support read-only database mode (I plan to release first a version which can only read Keepass 2 database files)
+* Next steps: Reading password entries and update the UI to support read-only database mode (I plan to release first a version which can only read Keepass 2 database files)

 Roadmap
 -------